 Dr. Tizreena Ismail is the Manager of the Teaching and Learning Center and a Lecturer in the Department of Foreign Languages.
-She has obtained her PhD from the University of Exeter, in Applied Linguistics Education.
-Dr. Tizreena has extensive experience teaching Rhetoric and Composition, Public Speaking and other Applied Linguistics courses.
-Having taught in the Middle East and Asia for over 15 years, Dr. Tizreena has previously been employed at the American University of Sharjah where she taught Rhetoric and Composition in the Writing Studies Department.
-Her experience also includes previous employment as a full-time faculty member in the English Language Department, at University Putra Malaysia.
-During her time there she taught Critical Thinking Skills, Discourse Analysis and Public Speaking.
-Dr. Tizreena actively leads in the area of education development and strives to foster a culture of innovation in teaching and learning.
-She collaborates across the University and within the region, promoting transformative education and hybrid learning model.
-Through several initiatives at the Teaching and Learning Center, Dr. Tizreena facilitates faculty professional development through workshops and in house programs that encourage faculty led innovation and supports faculty in adopting evolving educational trends.
-Her areas of interest include dialogic pedagogy, digital literacy in education and education assessment.
-Her research also focuses on the identity of EFL learners specifically in the areas of critical issues in literacy development and assessment of EFL learners.
-Dr Tizreena has presented and published papers on the role of dialogic talk in the understanding of teaching language and writing pedagogy; writing across the curriculum; language and media, writing identity, and the impact of dialogic pedagogy on learner identity and learner motivation of language students.
+She holds a PhD in Applied Linguistics Education from the University of Exeter and has over 15 years of experience teaching Rhetoric and Composition, Public Speaking, and Applied Linguistics courses in the Middle East and Asia.
+She previously taught at the American University of Sharjah and was a full-time faculty member at Universiti Putra Malaysia, where she specialized in Critical Thinking, Discourse Analysis, and Public Speaking.
+Dr. Tizreena is dedicated to educational development and fostering innovation in teaching and learning.
+She collaborates across the University and the region to promote transformative education and hybrid learning models.
+Through the Teaching and Learning Center, she leads faculty development initiatives, workshops, and programs that support faculty in adopting evolving educational trends.
+Her research interests include dialogic pedagogy, digital literacy in education, and EFL learner identity, particularly in literacy development and assessment.
+She has presented and published on dialogic talk in language and writing pedagogy, writing across the curriculum, language and media, and the impact of dialogic pedagogy on learner identity and motivation.

 null